-[I delivered the following chapel talk at St. George’s Independent School Chapel this morning.
+[I delivered the following chapel talk as part of an Easter chapel.
 I projected the images on a screen behind me.
 The gospel was from Mark, Chapter 10: 13-16: People were bringing little children to him in order that he might touch them; and the disciples spoke sternly to them.
 14 But when Jesus saw this, he was indignant and said to them, “Let the little children come to me; do not stop them; for it is to such as these that the kingdom of God belongs.
 15 Truly I tell you, whoever does not receive the kingdom of God as a little child will never enter it.”
 16 And he took them up in his arms, laid his hands on them, and blessed them.]

 “Like a cinematographer, he goes in for the close up distilling the story to its bare bones and thus taking control of the narrative in order to reinvent it into something far more personal.”